MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq-version-8.md

 The user will be able to sign into Dynamics 365 Guides after doing these two steps.

-Add - What happens if user just wants to use calling functionality? (add a matrix)

-Add - What happens if user wants to use both calling and guides functionality?

 ## Does Guides 8.0 support HoloLens kiosk mode?

 The 8.0 release does not support kiosk mode.
 This will be added in an upcoming release.